Tuning the operating system

 For shared memory on Oracle servers, see Configuring Kernel Parameters and Resource Limits.

-Set the following networking parameters, located under the Windows registry key:
+Set the following networking parameters, which are located in the Windows registry key:

 HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\Tcpip\Parameters